Michael137/michael137.github.io/_posts/2020-08-27-branch-stats.md

 **Note**: the original code had to be slightly modified to store the expression outcome in a separate variable (`_b`) before passing it to the inline assembly block.
 Otherwise, on of the the tested systems GCC 10.2 complained about an invalid index expression.

+To access the counters we rely on some linker magic

 {% gist 8092ffe8423ba4ef6257a7b04463634f %}

 ## Compiling
 In the above code we assume a 64-bit architecture.
 In the original snippet, U. Drepper accounted for 32-bit systems as well.

-On some systems you will have to tell GCC not to produce a position independent executable (PIE) using: `-no-pie`
+On some systems you will have to tell GCC not to produce a position independent executable (PIE) using: `-no-pie`.
+Also this technique assumes your project is compiled using the GNU assembler.

 The C++ standard forbids the expression grouping we did in the `debugpred__` define.
 For us it's a non-issue since GCC supports it.